Schauder estimate for solutions of Poisson's equation with Neumann boundary condition: Introduction

 for elliptic equations (\cite{GT}: Theorem 6.31, p.128; \cite{LU}: Theorem 3.1, p.126).
 Unfortunately the hypothesis $l\neq 0$ can not be removed in the proof of the existence result and the Schauder estimate for the oblique derivative problem (\cite{GT}: Theorem 6.31, p.128).
 Moreover, reading this proof, we can verify that it is not even possible to get the result for the Neumann problem taking the limit $l\rightarrow 0$.
 So the case of the Neumann problem needs to be considered independently and, according to our knowledge, it is not explicitly present in the classical litterature on the subject (see for instance \cite{GT}, \cite{LU}) where the Dirichlet and oblique derivative problem are studied in detail.
 The main goal of this work is to formalize the existence result and a Schauder estimate for the Neumann problem for the Poisson's equation.
 Our main contribution is the following result (Theorems \ref{esistenza} and \ref{stima}): \begin{teo1} Let $\alpha\in (0,1)$ and $\Omega$ be a $C^{2,\alpha}$-domain.
 Let $f\in \eqz$ and $g\in\borneu$ such that

 Then there exists a solution $u\in \sol$ (unique up to an additive constant) to the problem

 Moreover, every solution to this problem verifies the following estimate

 with $C=C(\Omega,N,\alpha).$ \end{teo1} The starting point of the proof is the alternative theorem for the oblique derivative problem for an uniformly elliptic operator $L$ with coefficients in $\eqz$ and $c< 0$ (Theorem \ref{alternativa}).
 This allows us to prove an existence (uniqueness is given up to a constant) result for the Neumann problem for elliptic operators with $c< 0$ (Theorem \ref{c<0}).
-Afterwords, using Theorem \ref{c<0} and the Fredholm alternative, we can prove the existence and uniqueness of the solution to our initial problem in the class of functions belonging to $\sol$ and having null average (Theorem \ref{esistenza}).
+Afterwards, using Theorem \ref{c<0} and the Fredholm alternative, we can prove the existence and uniqueness of the solution to our initial problem in the class of functions belonging to $\sol$ and having null average (Theorem \ref{esistenza}).
 Concerning the estimate we are led to estimate the quantity $u-\frac{1}{|\Omega|}\int u$ instead of $u$, because the solution to the Neumann problem, if there exists, is unique up to a constant.
 We give three proofs of this result (Theorem \ref{stima}).
 We finally obtain, for the Neumann problem, similar results to those for the Dirichlet and oblique derivative boundary conditions.
 As already said, the theorem is well known to all specialists of elliptic partial differential equations.
 However, after discussion with several of them, we were not able to find a precise reference for such a result, specially the one concerning the estimate.\\

 This paper is organized as follows.
+In Section \ref{GD} we remind the main definitions used in this work.
 In Section \ref{Nex} we prove an existence theorem for the Neumann problem for the Poisson's equation (Theorem \ref{esistenza}).
 In Section \ref{Nes} we prove the estimate (Theorem \ref{stima}).
 In Section \ref{appendix} we remind some useful results to prove the existence theorem.
-We adopt the same notation and definitions than in \cite{GT}.
+We adopt the same notation used in \cite{GT}.
 We refer to \cite{GN} for a more detailed analysis of the problem.